Blended Learning Course Design:

 Included 20 Minute Mentor programs

-Participants will receive the following four “20 Minute Mentor” videos—a $396.00 value— that should be viewed prior to the live presentation:
+Participants will receive the Blended Learning 4-pack, a $299.00 value.
+The 4-pack includes the following four “20 Minute Mentor” videos, which should be viewed prior to the workshop:

 - What Is Blended Learning?